free prenuptial agreement template

 Sanderson v.
 Sanderson (Sanderson II), 2012-CA-01153-SCT (Miss.
 Aug.
 13, 2015)

-On return after remand, the Supreme Court affirmed the chancellor's finding that the Sanderson prenup was not substantively unconscionable — merely "improvident" — and upheld enforcement, fixing substantive unconscionability as measured at the time of execution rather than at divorce.
+On return after remand, the Supreme Court affirmed the chancellor's finding that the Sanderson prenup was not substantively unconscionable and upheld enforcement, rejecting a "results-based" comparison of what the wife would have received without the prenup.

 Mabus v.
 Mabus, 890 So.
 2d 806 (Miss.
 2003)